Embedded Data in Website / App Insights

 The steps above described how to save embedded data for a specific action.
 However, if you would like all actions using a given creative to have the same embedded data, you can also set embedded data on the creative itself.
 The steps will be exactly the same, but you’ll find the embedded data menu by right clicking on your creative’s target, clicking the dropdown arrow in the above toolbar, and selecting Embedded Data.

-This can be found in the Edit Creative section.
+This can also be found in the Edit section of your creative.

 Embedded Data Value Types